Bharathisam/Backend_development/README.md

-# FastAPI Stage 5 – Business Logic and Data Access
+# FastAPI Stage 6 – Error Handling, Standardized Responses & CORS

 ## Overview

-This project is the fifth stage of learning **FastAPI** by implementing a clean project architecture using the **Service Layer** and **Repository Pattern**.
+This project is the sixth stage of learning **FastAPI** by implementing **global exception handling**, **standardized API responses**, **CORS middleware**, and **proper HTTP status codes**.

-The objective of this stage is to separate API routes, business logic, and database access into independent layers.
-This improves code readability, maintainability, scalability, and makes the application easier to test.
+The objective of this stage is to make every API response predictable and consistent.
+All errors are handled through a global exception handler, and Cross-Origin Resource Sharing (CORS) is configured to allow frontend applications to communicate with the backend securely.

 ---